Here's how to set up the integration with Mailchimp for email marketing:

 Once you're sure you understand each point, you can select "Finalize the integration."
 The dialog will show a loading bar to indicate the sync has begun.
 If you'd like you can wait and the dialog will indicate when the sync is complete, or you can close the dialog and it'll continue running in the background.

 That's it!
 The initial sync may take a little while, but if you open Mailchimp you should see your audience populated with your CRM contacts so you can get started sending email campaigns.
 When you send email to your audience or tag in MailChimp, that information will be captured and sent to Less Annoying CRM, and it will appear on the profiles of each contact involved.
 Each syncing group in LACRM will have a Mailchimp icon to indicate that the members of that group are syncing with Mailchimp as well.

 In addition, whenever someone subscribes or unsubscribes from that Mailchimp audience or tag, that action will get logged onto the contact's history so that you know who's new and who's opted out!

 Here are some of the details about the integration you might need to know, along with some important tips:

-- New contacts added in Mailchimp will sync to the CRM.
+- New contacts added in Mailchimp will sync to the CRM, and vice versa.
 If you add subscribers to a particular audience or tag in Mailchimp, whether manually or through a subscription form with Mailchimp, they will also be added to LACRM.
 All new contacts added to synced audiences or tags will appear in your CRM and the synced group.
+This is a two-way, automatic sync.

 - Only names and email addresses will sync between Mailchimp and the CRM.
 Other fields in the CRM (title, phone numbers, and custom fields, for example) won't come across.
 This means that if you've set up your data in MailChimp before the sync, you can only expect names and email addresses to be pulled into the CRM.